Carbon Reduction Plan template for UK SMEs

 6. Engage your Employees

-Engaging your employees is critical for the success of your CRP implementation.
-Initiatives like green teams or sustainability champions can help drive behaviour change and generate new ideas.
-A survey by Carbon Trust found that 93% of UK workers are concerned about the environment, indicating a strong potential for employee engagement in sustainability initiatives.
+Engaging your employees is critical for the success of your carbon reduction plan.
+Appointing green teams or sustainability champions can help drive behaviour change and generate new ideas.
+A survey by Carbon Trust found that 93% of UK workers are concerned about the environment, that’s a lot of potential for employees to get behind your sustainability initiatives.

 Adjust your plans as needed